Location: Odessa Regional Medical Center

 About the Position:

-Provides professional nursing care within the Emergency Department; coordinates care planning with other disciplines.
-Provides care that meets the psychosocial, physical and general aspects of care.
-Determines priorities of care based on physical and psychosocial needs of patients, as well as factors influencing patient flow through the system.
-Communicates with ED physicians regarding changes in patient’s status, symptomatology and results of diagnostic studies.
-Responds quickly and accurately to changes in condition or response to treatment.
+Provides direct patient care to neonate through geriatric patient populations.
+Addresses the psychosocial, physical and general aspects of care related to the surgical environment.
+Communicates with surgeon and anesthesiologist continuously and as needed about patient condition.
+Assists with the maintenance of surgical equipment and inventory.
 Participates in performance improvement activities.
-Provides service to age range from neonate to Adult.
+Assesses operating room for equipment functioning and readiness, obtains supplies for individual cases and ensures all appropriate needs of surgical operating team are met.
+Monitors, positions and assists patient during procedure.
+Provides services to age range from neonate to geriatric.
 Additional functions applicable when acting as charge nurses: Authority to make patient care assignments based upon the skill, experience, and temperament of other nursing personnel and on the acuity of the patients, ensuring patient and staff safety, assist in evaluation of unit and agency staff.
 To responsibly direct and precept staff members as needed in all aspects of patient care and management.
 To participate in quality improvement during all phases from planning to implementing and sustaining efforts, including taking corrective action if other employees fail to carry out delegated duties.
-Demonstrates understanding of suicide prevention and patient restraints for sitting assignments of 1:1 care, frequent checks and continuous observation of patients.
 Other duties as assigned.

-- Current Registered Nurse license within the state of practice.
+- Current Registered Nurse licensure in the State of Texas.

 Minimum of one year work experience in the operating room preferred or equivalent medical/surgical experience preferred.